-Now that you know how to truss a chicken, the roast chicken possibilities are endless!
+Now that you know how to truss a chicken, you have numerous options for preparing a roast chicken.

 How to truss a chicken?
 It only looks and sounds complicated, but it is easy.
 In addition, there are many different ways, so you can find the best one that is the best for you!

 Trussing a chicken is an easy way to give it its best chance to be the most delicious meal you will ever taste.